AhmedIzzidien/CourtTopics/readme.md

-Racing bar chart for the poster presentation 'What goes on in court?
+'What goes on in court?
 Identifying contract-related topics decided by United Kingdom courts from 1709 to 2021 using machine learning' by Ahmed Izzidien, Holli Sargeant, Felix Steffek (University of Cambridge).
 Presented at: Cambridge Language Sciences Annual Symposium 2022.
 Funded by: Cambridge Language Sciences Incubator Fund and Cambridge Humanities Research Grants Scheme (Tier II).

 https://www.youtube.com/watch?v=TeG7Shv90EA